Fall of Greater Armenia

 Mongols and Turkomans in Armenia

-A number of rebellions led by Armenian and Georgian lords were brutally crushed by Mongols.
+Multiple rebellions led by Armenian and Georgian nobles were crushed with extreme brutality.